What LPs Won’t Say Out Loud About Your Fund I Deck

 LPs are trying to separate proximity from causality.

 You do not build trust by sounding impressive.
-You build trust by being specific.

-Red Flag #4: Your Value-Add Sounds Generic
+Red Flag #4: Your Value-Add Sounds Like Everybody Else’s

 Every mediocre deck says some version of this: